Float shape

 • Community care

-This action promotes the quality of life and health of older people based on their life stage and personal goals.
+This also promotes the quality of life and health of older people, who may be reliant on staff because of the stage of life they are at.

 Showing Your Staff That You Consider Their Safety